MONU (magazine): Innovation

-MONU’s blend of radical passion and expert design has made the magazine itself the focus of several international exhibitions, including in Los Angeles, Madrid and Tokyo.
+MONUs blend of radical passion and expert design has made the magazine itself the focus of several international exhibitions, including in Los Angeles, Madrid and Tokyo.
 In summer 2007 MONU was part of an open workspace at the documenta 12 - one of the world's most important exhibitions of modern and contemporary art.
 MONU was invited as part of the documenta's magazines project.
 MONU is considered to have brought back a new critical edge to the architectural and urban discourse at the beginning of the new millennium and has inspired many others to found similar magazines, particularly between 2005 and 2009.
 Many of those new magazines were featured together with MONU in the so-called Archizines Exhibition in London in November 2011.

 Features

-With every new issue, MONU uses the method of “call for submissions” or call for papers (CFP) for collecting contributions.
-This device of “call for submissions” has been based on the realization that the view of one person is limited.
+With every new issue, MONU uses the method of "call for submissions" or call for papers (CFP) for collecting contributions.
+This device of "call for submissions" has been based on the realization that the view of one person is limited.
 MONU wanted to open the magazine to different and changing perspectives and to focus on diversity, as the core value of the magazine.
 In that sense, the magazine aims to be open-sourced to its core, collecting and deploying a wide variety of articles, images, concepts, and urban critiques from designers and thinkers from all over the world, recognizing that the traditional journal no longer connects to today's informed audience.
-MONU’s method of the “call for submissions” and its focus on diverse backgrounds and viewpoints from international contributors has found many followers in newer architectural publications that were established after 2005.
-MONU claims to have introduced the device of “open calls” as a tool to finding contributors to architectural and urban magazines – especially in Europe.
+MONUs method of the "call for submissions" and its focus on diverse backgrounds and viewpoints from international contributors has found many followers in newer architectural publications that were established after 2005.
+MONU claims to have introduced the device of "open calls" as a tool to finding contributors to architectural and urban magazines – especially in Europe.
 Every issue features texts, topic-focused interviews, research, critical analysis, photography, conceptual artwork, and infographics on a defined topic.